 10. Lush green rice fields in Hpa-An

-Hpa-An is green rice fields area dislocated from the usual tourist route.
+Hpa-An is a green rice fields area dislocated from the usual tourist route.
 In Hpa-An they grow rice multiple times a year so you will have a good chance to wander through the fields.

-11. Mergui Archipelago
+11. the Mergui Archipelago

 12. Shwedagon Pagoda Yangon

 In the former capital, Yangon is a 99-meter high gold pagoda.
-One of the countries most famous sights.
+One of the country's most famous sights.
 It is also known as one of the old pagodas in the world.
 Make sure to experience this beautiful pagoda at sunrise.

 13. Mingun Pagoda

-Highly underestimated Mingun Pagoda on the Irrawaddy river, which is about 90 minutes from Mandalay, is a huge square-shaped pagoda.
+Highly underestimated Mingun Pagoda on the Irrawaddy River, which is about 90 minutes from Mandalay, is a huge square-shaped pagoda.
 On a few sides, it has been damaged by a heavy earthquake, but we thought that made it even more special.